 Deals with the elements of law especially relevant to students who will take the CPA Exam.
-This course may be used as a substitute for BUS 335.

 BUS 339 Management Information Systems

 An overview of various business information systems with special emphasis on information solutions in business problems.
 The impact of these solutions in various corporate levels is analyzed.
 Prerequisites: MGT 333.